How Much Does Audio Description Cost?

 How Process Dictates Cost of Audio Description

-However, despite generally high prices, there are measures that can be taken to bring the cost of audio description down, and in doing so, make the service more widely available.
-One of the main ways to bring costs down is by taking advantage of current technology.
+Despite generally high prices, however, there are measures that can be taken to bring the cost of audio description down (and subsequently make the accommodation more widely available).
+One of the primary ways to reduce costs is to take advantage of the current accessible technologies available.

-3Play Media is taking a new approach to audio description, utilizing technology to bring costs down.
-At 3Play, combining humans and technology has been a critical part of our captioning process – so why shouldn’t it be a part of the description process?
-We’re using a combination of humans and technology in every step of the description process.
-By employing technology, we’re able to make the process of writing and time coding description easier, faster, and more cost-effective.
+3Play Media takes a new approach to audio description, using the best of both worlds – real, human describers and the best in machine technology – to bring costs down.
+Combining humans and technology has always been a part of our captioning process, so we wondered why it couldn’t work for audio description as well?
+We use a combination of humans and technology in every step of the process, in order to make the process of writing and time coding audio description easier, faster, and more cost-effective.

-Additionally, we use certified human describers to write high-quality descriptions, then utilize synthesized speech to vocalize these descriptions.
-In addition, one of the hidden costs of audio description is the resource-intensive process of publishing audio description.
-Again utilizing technology, we are developing a plugin that will alleviate the need to produce a second version of your video with audio description.
-Using a combination of human editing and advanced technology, the cost of audio description can be significantly decreased without sacrificing quality.
+Additionally, we use human describers who are certified to write high-quality descriptions, and then synthesized speech vocalizes these descriptions.
+One of the hidden costs of audio description is the resource-intensive process of publishing audio description – with the 3Play plugin, we’ve eliminated the need to duplicate your video with audio description.

-Finding an audio description vendor that suits your needs doesn’t have to be difficult when you know the right questions to ask.
+Finding an audio description vendor doesn’t have to be difficult when you know the right questions to ask.